 While the punishment for being found guilty of a misdemeanor is generally less severe, the consequences can seriously impact your rights.
 Aside from the financial burdens, misdemeanors that remain on a defendant’s permanent record can cause you to lose privileges under the law.
 If you have been charged with a misdemeanor, former prosecutor and criminal defense attorney Jose Ceja, of Ceja Law Firm, will use his knowledge of the law to achieve the best possible outcome in your case.

-Classification of Misdemeanors
+Houston Classifications of Misdemeanors

 Texas statute recognizes three classes of misdemeanors labeled from least serious to most serious as Class C, Class B, and Class A misdemeanors.